shake76/devops-coding-challenge/README.md

 # Goal

-Script the creation of a service, and a healthcheck script to verify it is up and responding correctly.
+Script the creation of a service, and a health check script to verify it is up and responding correctly.

 # Prerequisites